-I am currently reading Atomic Habits by James Clear.
-I love it so far.
+I love Atomic Habits by James Clear.
+I know I’m not the only one.
 And one of my favorite quotes from the book is, “You don’t rise to the level of your goals, you fall to the level of your systems.”

 This is such a powerful, yet intuitive statement.

 But it is not always immediately clear to us.
 And it shows up in our lives all the time.
 In certain areas, we use it successfully.
 In many areas, we don’t.

 Understanding this has already helped me refine my habits and build towards my goals more effectively.